grabercn/waph/README.md

 ### **Non-technical requirements (20 pts):**

 I used an open source w3 schools template that primarily relies of CSS classes.
 This made it simple to create a dynamic and nice looking page.
 To target to potential employers, I made sure to include my professional work history, skills, education, a nice headshot, and my contact information.
-The page tracker was also added on the sidebar using the Flag tracker.
+The page tracker was also added.
+For this I used a simple local storage call that will determine how many times people have seen the page.
+I tried using the Flag Viewer but that kept getting blocked by my AntiVirus, so I opted for this instead.

 ### **Technical requirements (50 pts):**
 **Basic JavaScript code (20 pts):**